If you've got the talent and commitment to become an aerospace leader but need financial help, read on!!

 As part of the Aerospace Growth Partnership, the UK aerospace industry and Government have committed £3 million each over three years to help recruit talented people who want to build careers in aerospace, but need financial backing to study at Masters level.
 A bursary will be available for students to cover the cost of tuition fees up to a maximum of £9,500.

-The scheme will open to both exisiting aerospace employees already qualified to graduate level and working in industry looking to up-skill, and undergraduate students currently studying at university.
+The scheme is open to both exisiting aerospace employees already qualified to graduate level and working in industry looking to up-skill, and undergraduate students currently studying at university.
 Those students will be encouraged to make direct links with aerospace businesses to undertake projects to address the challenges faced by industry, and secure opportunities for work experience and future employment.

 UK companies sponsoring the scheme are: BAE Systems, Bombardier Aerospace Belfast, EADS/Airbus, Finmeccanica, GKN, MBDA Missile Systems, Messier-Bugatti-Dowty, Rolls-Royce and Spirit AeroSystems.